aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg/svggeometryelement/getequivalentpath/_index.md

 ---
 title: SVGGeometryElement.GetEquivalentPath
 second_title: Aspose.SVG for .NET API Reference
 description: SVGGeometryElement GetEquivalentPath method.
-Returns a new instance instance of the SVGPathSegList which represents SVGGeometryElement as path segments
+Returns a new instance of the SVGPathSegList which represents SVGGeometryElement as path segments
 type: docs
 weight: 20
 url: /net/aspose.svg/svggeometryelement/getequivalentpath/
 ---
 ## SVGGeometryElement.GetEquivalentPath method

-Returns a new instance instance of the [`SVGPathSegList`](../../../aspose.svg.paths/svgpathseglist/) which represents [`SVGGeometryElement`](../) as path segments.
+Returns a new instance of the [`SVGPathSegList`](../../../aspose.svg.paths/svgpathseglist/) which represents [`SVGGeometryElement`](../) as path segments.

 ```csharp
 public SVGPathSegList GetEquivalentPath()